 Pure Chaga tincture – 1 tablespoon once a week

 But since you are making a double tincture, not pure tincture, then you have some steps ahead.

-You see those Chaga chunks in the jar full of alcohol?
-Well they still have healthy nutrients left in them too.
-It did not all go into the alcohol.
+Do you see those Chaga chunks in the jar full of alcohol?
+Well, they still have healthy nutrients left in them too.
+It did not all go into alcohol.
 We know that by heating Chaga, the chitinous cell walls crack and release all those ingredients.
 Therefore, it is suggested to make another extraction with hot water from the same chunks that have been soaking in the alcohol.
 Also, this makes the tincture smoother, because it will dilute the alcohol by 2/3rds.

 After two months in alcohol, it’s time for double extraction.
 We’ll show you the Chaga tincture recipe for double extraction too.

 There are very complicated Chaga mushroom tincture recipes online.
 We have an easier one that’s just as efficient.